unamis76/MotocoinExplorer/readme.txt

 	4. Done!
 Go to `your.domain`/index.php

 MotocoinExplorer files:

 	index.php - The home page for the script. block_crawler.css - The CSS Style Sheet for the script. bc_layout.php - This file contains most of the php.html used to render the site. bc_daemon.php - This file contains fucntions for interacting with the daemon.

+License

+MotocoinExplorer is released under the terms of the MIT license.
+See COPYING for more information or see http://opensource.org/licenses/MIT.